It’s been a terrible week for the Cinque Terre.

 Have you meandered through olive groves on the walking trails?

-Had an aperitivo on Via dell’Amore?
+Had an aperitivo on the Via dell’Amore?

 Snapped photos of the old men tying nets in the Riomaggiore marina?